Details

 Summer (May to September): With its pleasant temperatures and beautiful skies, summer is Leh Ladakh's busiest travel season.
 Visitors can experience the region's breathtaking landscapes since the majority of the routes, including high-altitude crossings and famous lakes like Pangong Tso and Tso Moriri, are open.
 Adventure seekers come from all over the world to participate in outdoor activities like white-water rafting, trekking, and camping because of the perfect weather.

 Autumn (late September to October): With crisper weather and colorful scenery, autumn showcases Leh Ladakh in all its splendor.
 Winter is coming, but the days are still nice and the nights are starting to grow chilly.
-Even while certain tourist attractions might close by the end of October, most attractions are still open, and there are comparatively fewer people around, making it a great time for a quiet vacation.
+Although some tourist attractions may close by the end of October, most attractions are still open, and there are comparatively fewer people around, making it a great time for a quiet vacation.

 The Best Places to Visit in Ladakh

-Nubra Valley - Nubra, a deep gorge created by the Shyok and Siachen Rivers, is without a doubt one of the top tourist destinations in Ladakh.
+Nubra Valley - Nubra Valley, formed by the confluence of the Shyok and Nubra rivers, is one of the top places to visit in Ladakh.
 In addition to being the starting point for some of the highest regions, such Siachen Glacier, it is also the location of the hot springs at Panamik settlement, the old monasteries, the sand dunes of Hunder, and the settlement split along a boundary.

 Pangong Tso - One of the most well-liked and fantastic locations to visit in Ladakh is Pangong Lake, which is the highest saltwater lake in the world.
 Several scenes from the films 3 Idiots, Jab Tak hai Jaan, and many more were filmed there as well.